• Skip to primary navigation

 Please explore the website to find out more about our work, including engaging with our public legal education through our Key Issues resources and forum, or by contacting us.
 You can find us on Twitter here.

-The Migrants’ Law Project is part of Islington Law Centre, registered charity number 268468.
-Islington Law Centre’s VAT registration number is 330653972.
+The Migrants’ Law Project is part of Asylum Aid, registered charity number 328729.